The Barrel Murder

 Following their arrest in Yonkers, Di Primo, Crocevera and Giallombardo were locked up in New York City’s Ludlow Street Jail.
 They were soon visited by Ignazio Lupo, who arranged payment of their attorney.
 Lupo later attended the trial and brought news of the case to Giuseppe Morello.6

-The trio was found guilty of passing the Morristown counterfeits on 13 March, 1903.7 That weekend Lupo, Cascioferro and “practically all of the Morello gang” were observed holding a meeting in the rear of their Prince Street saloon headquarters.8
+The trio was found guilty of passing the Morristown counterfeits on 13 March, 1903.7 That weekend Lupo, Vito Cascioferro and “practically all of the Morello gang” were observed holding a meeting in the rear of their Prince Street saloon headquarters.8

 The Secret Service planned a sting operation against the group.
-Agents supplied an informant with marked bills to use in the purchase of counterfeits from the gang.9 Eleven search warrants were obtained for the raids of homes and businesses.10 The plan was stalled on April 13, after an unfamiliar face appeared in the gang’s company.
+Agents supplied an informant with marked bills to use in the purchase of counterfeits from the gang.9 Eleven search warrants were obtained for the raids of homes and businesses.10 However, the plan was stalled on April 13, after an unfamiliar face appeared in the gang’s company.
 Morello and Cascioferro were seen “talking earnestly” between themselves before taking the stranger to the back of a butcher shop at 16 Stanton Street.11

 The Gruesome Discovery